comsc341cd/comsc341cd.github.io/syllabus/policies.md

 ## Late Policy

-**Worksheets**: Because the worksheets are designed as jumping off points for lecture, I expect them to be completed on time.
+**Worksheets**: Because the worksheets are designed as jumping off points for class, I expect them to be completed on time.
 Thus there are **no late days** for worksheets.
 Again, they will be largely graded on good faith effort, so it is in your best interest to stay on top of them and submit every worksheet.

 **Projects**: You will have **4 late days** for the projects over the course of the semester.
 They may be used for any reason and you do not need to ask permission to use them, as I will track the number of late days being used as indicated in your submission.
 You can ask me at any point during the semester for the number of late days you have remaining.
 After these late days have expired, you will lose 10% of the assignment's value for each day that it is late.